-CrossFit MPH is: community, effort, and prepared, engaged coaching.
+MPH Fitness is: community, effort, and prepared, engaged coaching.
 We train (and eat) for health, for precise and efficient movement, and for improved performance.
 Ours is an unpretentious and effective formula: embrace the community of athletes and the coaching provided each workout, emphasize movement standards and the quality of each movement, and most importantly, work with intensity.

 We apply the CrossFit ethos of “constantly varied, functional movement, performed at high intensity,” an ideology rooted in simple gymnastics and body weight training (pushups, pull-ups, dips, rings, handstands, etc.), weight training (presses, squats, deadlifts, Olympic lifts, kettlebells), and aerobic conditioning (running, rowing).
 From the Olympic athlete, to the first responder, to the homemaker, every person must move in these ways, and their needs differ only in scale, not type.
 Our meticulous workout programming is focused on developing capacity within Jim Cawley’s (Dynamax) 10 general physical skills: cardio-respiratory endurance, strength, stamina, flexibility, speed, power, coordination, accuracy, agility and balance.